zstergios/Opencart-1.5-APCU-CACHING/README.md

 This solution will not break your site if your server has not APC installed.

-Also a VQMOD xml file will be added (works on all opencart versions).
+About VQMOD xml file (works on all opencart versions).
 The "engitron.xml" will add the right caching headers to your installation making it NGINIX/VARNISH friendly.
 For example if a logged user is viewing your website tells the NGINIX/VARNISH not to cache, also when a guest has added a product in the cart.